St Nicholas’ Church – Garden of Remembrance – Pubic Notice & proposed changes

 If you know of someone who would appreciate a visit, please contact the team via the Rector or the parish office

-Cornelia’s Coffee Shop is open on Wednesdays 10am till noon, Fridays 8.45 till noon and Saturdays 10am till noon.
+Cornelia’s Coffee Shop, in the grounds of St. Nicholas’ church, is open Wednesdays, Fridays and Saturdays 10am till noon, and Wednesdays 3-4pm.
+School holiday opening hours are Wednesdays and Saturdays 10am till noon.
 We serve delicious Fairtrade coffee, teas, cold drinks and snacks with a very friendly welcome and in a beautiful garden setting.
 All profits go to charitable causes.

 Large hall with kitchen and two smaller rooms available for hire for functions including children’s parties, dance classes, dinners, club meetings and craft fairs.